BanterTheGreat/modern-4e/glossary/creation & advancement.typ

     #pagebreak()
     = Character Advancement
     When your character levels up, you gain new features & abilities.
-In this table you can find what you get.
+This table shows what you gain each level.

     #table(
     columns: (0.5fr, 1fr, 1fr, 0.75fr, 0.75fr, 1fr),